minprog/cs50x-1718-1819/problems/cards/lab/README.md

     print(var1)

-When used like this, `print` will automatically use the `__str__` method that you wrote to provide a human-readable print of the object contents.
+When used like this, `print` will automatically use the `__str__` method that you wrote to provide a human-readable description of the object contents.
 {% endspoiler %}

 Now try it out!
 In the Terminal, **run** `python cardgame.py` and verify the results.